merchantinresidence/abra-docs/schema.md

 ### Banner element block

-The `banner` block allows you show and update the content of the your banner.
+The `banner` block allows you to show and update the content of your banner.

 #### Block properties